pfaciana/gulp-tags-to-files/README.md

 (array|string) All the tag names to look for in a string.
 Example: ['script', 'style'].
 If you are only looking for one tag, you can enter just that tag as a string and it will be converted to an array for you.
 So, for example `'style'` will be converted to `['style']` automatically.
 Defaults to `['script']`.

+### filterCb

+(function) An optional callback that takes in the content string and the attributes object and returns back the filtered content.

 ## Usage